take0a/dbt-fusion/README.md

 ### Supported Operating Systems and CPU Microarchitectures
 Fusion & associated drivers are compiled for each CPU microarchitecture and operating system independently.
-This allows for hardware-level optimization.
+This allows for hardware level optimization.

 Legend:
 * 🟢 - Supported today